corndeladmin/tech-docs/src/js/instance-methods.md

 <Vimeo id="933311098" />

 Instance methods are functions defined inside a class that operate on instances of the class.
-They can access and modify the instance's properties, take parameters, return values, and even call other methods
+They can access and modify the instance's properties, accept parameters, return values, and even call other methods.

 ## Defining a method